hzeller/beagleg/Development.md

 - [ ] Shoveller: Assuming an emergency stop and no steps were missed, restart the gcode from the last position.
 - [ ] Implement the code for soft pause/resume.
+- [ ] Planner:  make sure to slow down early enough to obey machine constraints (it does not yet for tiny segments at the end of movement)
 - [ ] High performance/light Status Server
 - [ ] Change the code to be compatible with remoteproc new kernel feature.
 - [ ] Include some tests for the pru code (maybe by using a PRU virtualization)
 - [ ] Needed for full 3D printer solution: add PWM/PID-loop for heaters.
+- [ ] Motion: consider limited constant jerk movements.

+### Random thought collction for roadmap points above

+#### Shoveller

+ - Initial impementation: assume hard stop (e.g. emergency stop) and be able to revover the state back from the PRU to be put back into the linear segment steps queue.
+Goal: be able to restart the operation after completely empty PRU state.
+ - Note, in this first implementation we just assume hard stops and starts and that steppers don't use steps.
+ - We might use that later to be able to do other operations 'in-between' after an emergency stop (e.g. manually jogging away the tool, then restart will move it back to where we stopped.

+#### Planner

+ - right now, we just do proper 'ramp up' of acceleration, but not deceleration.
+In order to do that, we need to delay emitting LinearSegmentSteps until we know that we can stop within the deceleration constraints.
+Otherwise we need to edit the speeds backwards.

+#### Status Server
+ - Issue [#38](https://github.com/hzeller/beagleg/issues/38) has some good discussion.